Mark-Seaman/Shrinking-World-Pubs/stacie/Pub/Memorial.md

 ## Memorial Service

-A memorial service will be held on **Friday, December 29, at 10:00** at the **Greeley Vineyard Church**, 1015 9th Ave, Greeley, CO 80631.
+A memorial service was held on **Friday, December 29, at 10:00** at the **Greeley Vineyard Church**.

-The service will be live-streamed at **https://seamanfamily.org/stacie/Memorial.md**.
-Please share this link with anyone who would like to attend the service but is unable to be there in person.

-After the event, the video will be available at the same web page.

-Contribute to the service by sharing your memories and stories of Stacie.
+The service was live-streamed and the recording is available at **https://seamanfamily.org/stacie/Memorial.md**.

 ![Stacie Seaman Memorial](img/Memorial.jpg)